-A good rock guitar tone sits between blues and metal: a crunchy, mid-gain amp with strong midrange, a touch of overdrive for push, a punchy cab IR, and double-tracking for width.
+A good rock guitar tone sits between a blues guitar tone and metal: a crunchy, mid-gain amp with strong midrange, a touch of overdrive for push, a punchy cab IR, and double-tracking for width.
 It should feel aggressive but still dynamic, with enough clarity that chords ring out and the pick attack comes through.
 The most common mistake is reaching for high-gain settings that turn a rock tone into a metal mush.

 Here is how to dial in a classic crunch in your DAW.